Deaths are usually reported to the coroner by the police who attend the scene of a death (or by a medical practitioner i.e. in a hospital).

 - the medical cause of death.

-A coronial investigation may take several months.
+Many of the below steps happen within a few days.
+However, a coronial investigation may take several months to be finalised.
+As every case is different the time to finalise can vary.
 The length of time depends on the case’s unique circumstances.

 These are the basic steps of a coronial investigation:

-- Police arrange for the government-contracted funeral director to take the deceased to a mortuary.
+- The deceased is transported to a mortuary - police arrange for the government-contracted funeral director to take the deceased to a mortuary.

-- In most cases, the coroner orders an autopsy to help determine how and why the person died.
-They consider family and cultural concerns before ordering an internal autopsy.
+- The coroner orders an autopsy (if necessary) to help determine how and why the person died.
+The coroner considers family and cultural concerns before ordering an internal autopsy.

-- Once the coroner has completed their enquiries, they consider whether to hold an inquest into the death.
-The coroner consults with the family, who can also request the coroner an inquest.
+- Coroner completes their enquiries - once the coroner has completed their enquiries, they consider whether to hold an inquest (public hearing) into the death.
+The coroner consults with the family, who can also make a request for the coroner to hold an inquest.

-- At the end of the investigation, the coroner makes written findings and sends a copy to the family.
-If an inquest is held, the findings may be lengthy.
+- Coroner makes written findings - at the end of the investigation, the coroner makes written findings and sends a copy to the family.
+Most coronial investigations are finalised without an inquest.